-I self-hosted my website through Bluehost for the first year.
+I self-hosted my website through Bluehost for the first year of its life.
 Bluehost has the cheapest prices around and you can register your domain name for FREE.
 I paid $6.95 per month to host my site.
 The whole hosting-domain stuff can be quite confusing at first, but Bluehost will be more than happy to walk you through anything.

-**Edited to add (December 2012): I now use Servint for my hosting solution.
+**Edited to add (January 2013): I now use Servint for my hosting solution.
 Bluehost is a wonderful option to get started in the self-hosted scene.
-Once I reached 25K+ views per day, I had to make a switch to a larger server.
+Once I reached 25K+ views per day, I began to notice that readers could not access my website and it was very slow to load.
+That is a good problem!
+I had to make a switch to a larger server.

 Installing and configuring your own blogging software is very serious stuff to understand and to implement.
 To save myself from the headache trying to figure out .zip files and configure scripts (what does that even mean???), I hired help.
 Wordpress.org does offer a 5-minute install guide but even step 1 is gibberish to me.
 To avoid completely breaking my blog, I paid for help and a seamless transition.
 Worth EVERY single penny.

-My stats and page views tripled in May and have exponentially increased ever since:
+My website designer transferred the host and redesigned Sally’s Baking Addiction in April 2012.
+Along with investing in a new camera, my stats and page views tripled in May and have exponentially increased ever since:

 For WordPress users – once your blog is self-hosted, you’ll be able to add in little bells and whistles all over your pages.
 These are called “plug-ins” and they can extend the functionality of your blog.
 They’re so many available and are completely free.